antirez/RESP3/spec.md

     +second<CR><LF>
     :2<CR><LF>

-Note that after the `%` character, what follow is not, like in the array, the number of single items, but the number of field-value pairs.
+Note that after the `%` character, what follows is not, like in the array, the number of single items, but the number of field-value pairs.

 Maps can have any other type as field and value, however Redis will use